IBM/aspera-cli/docs/README.erb.md

 - [`httpgw`](#agt_httpgw) : use of an Aspera HTTP Gateway
 - [`trsdk`](#agt_trsdk) : use of Aspera Transfer SDK

-Note that all transfer operation are seen from the point of view of the agent.
+> Note: All transfer operations are seen from the point of view of the agent.
-For instance, a node agent making an "upload", or "package send" operation, will effectively push files to the related server from the agent node.
+For example, a node agent executing an "upload", or "package send" operation will effectively push files to the related server from the agent node.

-<%=tool%> standardizes on the use of a <%=trspec%> instead of *raw* ascp options to provide parameters for a transfer session, as a common method for those three Transfer Agents.
+<%=tool%> standardizes on the use of a <%=trspec%> instead of *native* `ascp` options to provide parameters for a transfer session, as a common method for those three Transfer Agents.

 #### <a id="agt_direct"></a>Direct

-The `direct` agent directly executes a local ascp.
+The `direct` agent directly executes a local `ascp`.
 This is the default agent for <%=tool%>.
 This is equivalent to option `--transfer=direct`.
 <%=tool%> will detect locally installed Aspera products, including SDK, and use `ascp` from that component.